 • Run in circles around an object such as a parked car.

 • Get under a parked car (belly up) and hold onto the underside so he can’t drag them out.
 If he crawls under there after them, get out on the other side.

 • Pull a fire alarm.

 The haunting videotape from Evie's Car Wash camera in Sarasota FL shows 11-year-old Carlie Brucia being led to her death by Joseph P. Smith in 2004 – the first time the world actually saw a monster kidnapping a child – pulling her by her wrist out of sight.

-It might never have happened had she not been outdoors unsupervised, or if she had a Personal Security Alarm (noisemaker or screamer ).
-Or - maybe - had she known how to 'break-away' from a wrist-grab by “windmilling” her arm when it's grabbed – that is, suddenly swinging the whole, straight arm from the shoulder in a large circle to (go "through" his thumb and) break his grip.
-Then the child should run screaming for help.If snatched while on a bike - hang onto the bike with hands and legs intertwined around the bike to prevent being shoved into a car - the bike is too bulky to go through the car door.
+It might have had a different ending had she not been outdoors unsupervised, or if she had a Personal Security Alarm (noisemaker or screamer ).
+Or - maybe - had she known how to 'break-away' from a wrist-grab by “windmilling” her arm when it's grabbed.
+That is, suddenly swinging the whole, straight arm in a large circle to (go "through" his thumb and) break his grip.
+Then run screaming for help.If snatched while on a bike - hang onto the bike with hands and legs intertwined around the bike to prevent being shoved into a car - the bike is too bulky to go through the car door.
 Scream all the while.